Whitlawburn: Location and housing

-The towers had the same original design as five others nearby (Springhall, Halfway, three in central Cambuslang), but now have an appearance distinctive from the others as a result of the refurbishment.
+The towers had the same original design as five others nearby (Springhall, Halfway, three in central Cambuslang), but now have an appearance very different from the others as a result of the refurbishment.
 In 1989, West Whitlawburn Housing Co-operative was established by residents who were unhappy with deteriorating housing conditions and out of a sense of unfairness at the tenements being prioritised.
 The organisation also put in place an extensive CCTV and concierge system.

 In 2016, plans which had been in proposed some years earlier were approved to further improve the area by replacing the less popular flats in the eastern part of the scheme with new houses; this followed confirmation that parts of the district were among the most deprived communities in the country according to the 2016 Scottish index of multiple deprivation.
 When the East Whitlawburn Tenants Management Cooperative handed their managed properties back to council control in 2013, the datazone was in the bottom 0.5% in Scotland for deprivation.
 By 2019, demolition of some blocks was in progress and local construction firm CCG had drawn up plans for the replacement homes, with a planned completion date of 2021.

 The local community centre featuring a 5-a-side football pitch is situated to the south of the towers, as are two small 21st century housing zones: a development of large private residences with a separate vehicle entrance off the bypass road, known as Lomond View, and a group of 100 modest houses built by West Whitlawburn Housing Co-operative accessed from the main road.
 These properties back onto farmland and a golf course (Kirkhill Golf Club) which are part of the green belt at the edge of the Glasgow urban area.
 However, in 2016 a planning application by Persimmon for 240 new houses in a vacant field (accessed via the road passing the golf club) was approved for construction, despite some concerns regarding possible flooding and school provision.
 With the development nearing completion in late 2019, residents were surprised to find that their streets were still within the boundaries of the East Kilbride constituency for the 2019 United Kingdom general election, as had been the case before its construction when the land was a field and therefore of little consequence in that context.

 On the north side of the road is a system of terraced houses and cottage flats with common parking areas, as well as the local public house, the new buildings of Cathkin High School, a further group of small houses built on the school's previous site (Cathkin Rise by Barratt), and Holmhills Park which leads to the Kirkhill residential area to the north.
 Coats Park, the ground of Cambuslang Rugby Club, is also nearby.